 - How do they choose between tools?

-Existing Site Page Optimization
+Existing Site Page Optimization and Conversion Opportunities

 - Optimize existing site pages’ metadata.